 2. There’s a hotel room inside

 There’s an ultra-exclusive suite inside the castle that overlooks the Magic Kingdom.
-It was originally going to be used for Walt Disney and his family, but after Walt died it sat dormant until it was opened in 2005 for overnight stay.
+It was originally going to be used for Walt Disney and his family, but after Walt died it sat dormant until it was opened in 2005 for overnight stays.

 3. How much does it cost to stay at Cinderella’s Castle?